yuexiaofeng/yuexiaofeng.github.io/_posts/2022-03-26-ai-notes-knn.md

 Let's check if the results match our expectations:
 ![hard-result](../assets/images/20220326/hard-result.png)

-So among the 10 nearest neighbors, 8 of them were marked as "Iris-virginica".
-We can then "predict" that there's a 80% chance this new data point belongs to "Iris-virginica".
-Of course, we know the new data point maps to the last entry of the labels, so we can reveal that it's actually indeed "Iris-virginica"!
+So among the 10 nearest neighbors, 8 of them were marked as *Iris-virginica*.
+We can then *predict* that there's a 80% chance this new data point belongs to *Iris-virginica*.
+Of course, we know the new data point maps to the last entry of the labels, so we can reveal that it's actually indeed *Iris-virginica*!
 Ta-da!

 ### The Wheels